kbengine/kbengine.github.com/docs/documentations/alias.md

 		</Properties>
 	</AVATAR_INFOS_LIST>

-Memory in the form:

-If you do not implementedBy
+The default format in memory(If you do not implementedBy):

         AVATAR_INFOS_LIST = {"values" : [{"dbid" : 1, "name" : "kbengine", "roleType" : 1, "level" : 0},
 				{"dbid" : 2, "name" : "kbengine1", "roleType" : 2, "level" : 1}]}